Vehicle storm damage claims: FAQs

 How can I protect my car from a hurricane?

 The best protection is to take the car with you when you evacuate.
-If you can't take your car with you, be sure to park it on higher ground, away from sources of potential debris or anything that could fall on it.
-Remove electronics, accessories and personal property from your car and seal it from rain with a tarp and waterproof tape.
+If you can't take your car with you, park it on higher ground, away from sources of potential debris or anything that could fall on it.
+Remove electronics, accessories, and personal property from your car.
+Seal the car from rain with a tarp and waterproof tape.

 How can I protect my RV or motorcycle from a hurricane?

 The best way to protect your RV or motorcycle is to take it with you when you evacuate.
 If you must leave a vehicle behind, park it indoors, in a building built to withstand high winds and not likely to flood.
-If you have to park your vehicle outdoors, park it in an area that's not susceptible to flooding or flying debris.
+If you must park your RV outdoors, park it in an area that's not susceptible to flooding or flying debris.

 To protect your RV, avoid parking it in an area with other large vehicles.
-Disconnect propane canisters and remove electronics, personal gear and exterior accessories such as canopies.
-Make your RV as watertight as possible by sealing the air conditioning unit, doors and hatches with plastic sheeting and tape.
+Disconnect propane canisters and remove electronics, personal gear, and exterior accessories such as canopies.
+Make your RV as watertight as possible by sealing the air conditioning unit, doors, and hatches with plastic sheeting and tape.
+Learn more about preparing your RV for a hurricane.

-Motorcycles also should be covered in plastic sheeting sealed with tape and secured in an upright position.
+Cover motorcycles in plastic sheeting sealed with waterproof tape and secure them in an upright position.
 You also can remove one wheel and put that axle on a block to help prevent theft.

 How can I protect my boat from a hurricane?